 5.1.c In the event of any imminent threat to human health or the environment, whether caused by human activities or due to natural causes, all information which could enable the public to take measures to prevent or mitigate harm arising from the threat and is held by a public authority is disseminated immediately and without delay to members of the public who may be affected.
-5.2.b Establishing and maintaining practical arrangements, such as: Requiring officials to support the public in seeking access to information under this Convention; and 5.2.b.iii The identification of points of contact; and 5.6 Each Party shall encourage operators whose activities have a significant impact on the environment to inform the public regularly of the environmental impact of their activities and products, where appropriate within the framework of voluntary eco-labelling or eco-auditing schemes or by other means.
-Each Party shall: 5.7.b Publish, or otherwise make accessible, available explanatory material on its dealings with the public in matters falling within the scope of this Convention; and 6.2.d.iv An indication of the public authority from which relevant information can be obtained and where the relevant information has been deposited for examination by the public; 6.2.e The fact that the activity is subject to a national or transboundary environmental impact assessment procedure.

-6.7 Procedures for public participation shall allow the public to submit, in writing or, as appropriate, at a public hearing or inquiry with the applicant, an Λ/

-Each Party shall provide for early public participation, when all options are open and effective public participation can take place.

-comments, information, analyses or opinions that it considers relevant to the proposed activity.

-Kiev Protocol Show all articles

-Kiev Protocol on Pollutant Release and 15.1

-Kiev Protocol on Pollutant Release and 15.1 Transfer Registers to the Aarhus Convention Each Party shall promote public awareness of its pollutant release and transfer registe r, and shall ensure that assistance and guidance are provided in accessing its register and in understanding and using the information contained in it.

-16.2.a Public awareness at the international level;

-The exercise of the right of access to environmental information includes:
+5.2.b Establishing and maintaining practical arrangements, such as: 5.2.b.ii Requiring officials to support the public in seeking access to information under this Convention; and 5.2.b.iii The identification of points of contact; and 5.6 Each Party shall encourage operators whose activities have a significant impact on the environment to inform the public regularly of the environmental impact of their activities and products, where appropriate within the framework of voluntary eco-labelling or eco-auditing schemes or by other means.
+5.7 Each Party shall: 5.7.b Publish, or otherwise make accessible, available explanatory material on its dealings with the public in matters falling within the scope of this Convention; and 6.2.d.iv An indication of the public authority from which relevant information can be obtained and where the relevant information has been deposited for examination by the public; 6.2.e The fact that the activity is subject to a national or transboundary environmental impact assessment procedure.
+6.4 Each Party shall provide for early public participation, when all options are open and effective public participation can take place.
+6.7 Procedures for public participation shall allow the public to submit, in writing or, as appropriate, at a public hearing or inquiry with the applicant, any comments, information, analyses or opinions that it considers relevant to the proposed activity.
+Kiev Protocol Kiev Protocol on Pollutant Release and Transfer Registers to the Aarhus Convention Show all articles 15.1 Each Party shall promote public awareness of its pollutant release and transfer registe r, and shall ensure that assistance and guidance are provided in accessing its register and in understanding and using the information contained in it.
+16.2.a Public awareness at the international level; Escazú Agreement Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean Show all articles 4.4 With the aim of contributing to the effective application of the present Agreement, each Party shall provide the public with information to facilitate the acquisition of knowledge on access rights. and the Caribbean 5.2 The exercise of the right of access to environmental information includes: 5.2.a requesting and receiving information from competent authorities without mentioning any special interest or explaining the reasons for the request; 5.2.b being informed promptly whether the requested information is in possession or not of the competent authority receiving the request; 5.2.c being informed of the right to challenge and appeal when information is not delivered, and of the requirements for exercising this right.
+5.3 Each Party shall facilitate access to environmental information for persons or groups in vulnerable situations, establishing procedures for the provision of assistance, from the formulation of requests through to the delivery of the information, taking into account their conditions and specificities, for the purpose of promoting access and participation under equal conditions.
+5.4 Each Party shall guarantee that the above-mentioned persons or groups in vulnerable situations, including indigenous peoples and ethnic groups, receive assistance in preparing their requests and obtain a response.